Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Model formulation

-where $p_M=1.0$ is the probability that a successful bite by an infectious mosquito of a susceptible bird leads to a new bird infection, and $\dis \phi_B=30$ is the mosquito to bird ratio.
-The intrinsic incubation period of exposed birds is given by $\dis \frac{1}{\gamma_B},$ where $\dis \gamma_B=1.0,$ and from this stage, exposed birds progress to the infectious compartment.
-A proportion $\nu_B=0.7$ of infectious birds die due to the WNV, at a rate of $\alpha_B,$ while a proportion $(1-\nu_B)$ recover from the virus at a rate of $\alpha_B.$
+In Eq. (\ref{eq10}), $p_M=1.0$ is the probability that a successful bite by an infectious mosquito on a susceptible bird leads to a new bird infection, and $\dis \phi_B$ is the mosquito to bird ratio.
+The intrinsic incubation period of exposed birds is given by $\dis \frac{1}{\gamma_B},$ where $\dis \gamma_B=0.196,$ and from this stage, exposed birds progress to the infectious compartment.
+A proportion $\nu_B=0.655$ of infectious birds die due to the WNV, at a rate of $\alpha_B=0.867,$ while a proportion $(1-\nu_B)$ recover from the virus at a rate of $\alpha_B.$ Parameter definitions and sources are summarised in Table (\ref{t2}).

-\underline{Human population:}
+\subsection{Human population:}

-\cite{Laperriere2011} and \cite{Mbaoma2024} modeled the human population by dividing the total population of humans $N_H$ into susceptible $(S_H),$ exposed $(E_H),$ infected $(I_H),$ recovered $(R_H),$ and deceased $(D_H).$ In this work, we also use these four compartments, but in addition, we introduce the human behavioral adaptation to the usage of PPEs, using the concept of game theory and imitation dynamics modeling. \cite{Bauch2005} initially studied this idea to predict vaccination behavior based on disease prevalence.
-We adapted this concept to model how people adopt PPEs based on the WNV prevalence in birds.
-We assume that people start using PPEs when they start seeing an increase in WNV cases in birds, as birds are generally detected before the observation of cases in other vertebrates \citep{Tamba2024}.
-We define $x$ as the proportion of humans adopting PPEs, and $1-x$ as the proportion of humans who are unprotected at any time $t,$ so that the rate of change of $x$ is given by
+\cite{Laperriere2011} and \cite{Mbaoma2024} modelled the human population by dividing it into susceptible $(S_H) $, exposed $(E_H) $, infected $(I_H) $, recovered $(R_H) $, and deceased $(D_H)$ compartments.
+In this study, we adopt these four compartments and integrate human behavioural adaptation to PPE use through game-theoretic and imitation-dynamics modelling.

+\cite{Bauch2005} initially examined imitation dynamics to predict vaccination behaviour based on disease prevalence.
+We here use this approach to model how people may decide to start using PPE in response to WNV prevalence in birds.
+In such a formulation, PPE use is assumed to begin once an increase in WNV cases among birds is observed, as bird infections are typically detected before human cases \citep{Tamba2024}.
+Thus, the proportion of humans using PPE is here defined by $x,$ while $1-x$ are those who are unprotected at any time $t,$ with the rate of change of $x$ described by the equation